Atherosclerosis: Prevention

 Up to 90% of cardiovascular disease may be preventable if established risk factors are avoided.
 Medical management of atherosclerosis first involves modification to risk factors–for example, via smoking cessation and diet restrictions.
-Prevention then is generally by eating a healthy diet, exercising, not smoking, and maintaining a normal weight.
+Prevention is generally achieved by eating a healthy diet, exercising, maintaining a normal weight, and not smoking.

 Diet

 Changes in diet may help prevent the development of atherosclerosis.
 Tentative evidence suggests that a diet containing dairy products has no effect on or decreases the risk of cardiovascular disease.

-A diet high in fruits and vegetables decreases the risk of cardiovascular disease and death.
+A diet rich in fruits and vegetables lowers the risk of cardiovascular disease and death.
 Evidence suggests that the Mediterranean diet may improve cardiovascular results.
 There is also evidence that a Mediterranean diet may be better than a low-fat diet in bringing about long-term changes to cardiovascular risk factors (e.g., lower cholesterol level and blood pressure).
+A 2024 review highlighted that bioactive compounds found in Mediterranean diet components (such as olive, grape, garlic, rosemary, and saffron) exhibit properties that may contribute to cardiovascular health and atherosclerosis prevention.

 Exercise

-A controlled exercise program combats atherosclerosis by improving circulation and functionality of the vessels.
+A controlled exercise program combats atherosclerosis by improving the circulation and functionality of the vessels.
 Exercise is also used to manage weight in patients who are obese, lower blood pressure, and decrease cholesterol.
-Often lifestyle modification is combined with medication therapy.
+Often, lifestyle modification is combined with medication therapy.
 For example, statins help to lower cholesterol.
 Antiplatelet medications like aspirin help to prevent clots, and a variety of antihypertensive medications are routinely used to control blood pressure.
 If the combined efforts of risk factor modification and medication therapy are not sufficient to control symptoms or fight imminent threats of ischemic events, a physician may resort to interventional or surgical procedures to correct the obstruction.

 Treatment

-Treatment of established disease may include medications to lower cholesterol such as statins, blood pressure medication, or medications that decrease clotting, such as aspirin.
-A number of procedures may also be carried out such as percutaneous coronary intervention, coronary artery bypass graft, or carotid endarterectomy.
+Treatment of established disease may include medications to lower cholesterol, such as statins, blood pressure medication, or medications that decrease clotting, such as aspirin.
+Many procedures may also be carried out such as percutaneous coronary intervention, coronary artery bypass graft, or carotid endarterectomy.

 Medical treatments often focus on alleviating symptoms.
-However measures which focus on decreasing underlying atherosclerosis—as opposed to simply treating symptoms—are more effective.
+However, measures that focus on decreasing underlying atherosclerosis, as opposed to simply treating symptoms, are more effective.
 Non-pharmaceutical means are usually the first method of treatment, such as stopping smoking and practicing regular exercise.
 If these methods do not work, medicines are usually the next step in treating cardiovascular diseases and, with improvements, have increasingly become the most effective method over the long term.

-The key to the more effective approaches is to combine multiple different treatment strategies.
-In addition, for those approaches, such as lipoprotein transport behaviors, which have been shown to produce the most success, adopting more aggressive combination treatment strategies taken on a daily basis and indefinitely has generally produced better results, both before and especially after people are symptomatic.
+The key to more effective approaches is to combine different treatment strategies.
+In addition, for those approaches, such as lipoprotein transport behaviors, which have been shown to produce the most success, adopting more aggressive combination treatment strategies taken daily and indefinitely has generally produced better results, both before and especially after people are symptomatic.